peufeu2/GrugBus/README.md

 - Automatic handling of types, units, fixed point, floats, bitfields, etc.

-Example #1: you define an Uint16 register that contains Volts, with a unit value of 0.1V.
+Example: you define an Uint16 register that contains Volts, with a unit value of 0.1V.
 If the register contains 2305, this means 230.5V.
 This is the last time you'll see this, reg.value is a float, and it's in volts.
 Also works for writes.